Systems Admin

 File Management with Distributed File System (DFS) and Replication

-• Domain Admin or Enterprise Admin permissions
+• Domain Admin or Enterprise Admin rights for namespace and replication group creation

-Part 1 – Install the DFS Roles
+Part 1 — Install the DFS role services

 Server Manager Add Roles and Features wizard with DFS Namespaces and DFS Replication checkboxes selected under File and iSCSI Services

-Step 2 – Confirm and Install
+Step 2 — Confirm and install on both servers

 Add Roles and Features wizard Confirmation page listing the selected DFS role services ready for installation